 Notification Settings

 The notification system delivers timely alerts to users through multiple channels.
-As an admin, you configure which channels are available, how they connect to external services, and which events trigger notifications.
+As an admin, you configure which channels are available, how they connect to external services, which events trigger notifications, and customize notification templates.

 Navigate to Admin > Notification Settings.